Implications of Poverty in Speech Therapy

 - Give information about free, local medical and dental services, as well as information about nearby locations where food and shelter are available at minimal-to-no cost (ASHA Leader, 2001).

 - In families where the caretakers are illiterate, wordless books can be sent home so adults and children can discuss them together.
 (O’Hanlon, & Roseberry-McKibbin, 2004).

 - Motivate parents to observe in the classroom and in treatment sessions.
 Tell them about the local library.

-Come join me in February as I share my story and Texas’ story.
+In the course: Effective Educational Strategies That Take Poverty into Consideration I share my story and Texas’ story.
 I look forward to working with you to help make things better for our students.